Complexity order of multiple resource algorithms: SDE complexity order

 and a leading coefficient equal to that of Eq (\ref{eq:complexity_prefactor}):

-Since the weak error time-step convergence of a stochastic equation has a typical range of $1\le n<\infty$, the range of complexity orders is limited, and for the SDE case, one finds that $1/3\le c<1/2.$ This result, with a different derivation, is also known in the financial mathematics literature \citep{duffie1995efficient}.
+Since the weak error time-step convergence of a stochastic equation has a typical range of $1\le n<\infty$ for the SDE case, one finds that $1/3\le c<1/2.$ This generalizes results on resource optimization that are also known in the financial mathematics literature \citep{duffie1995efficient}.
 It applies to more sophisticated multi-level solvers as well \citep{giles2008multilevel,giles2015multilevel,haji2016multi}.